 Insurance Covid-Cast: Insurtech 100 special - Lemonade CEO Daniel Scheiber talks AI, European expansion and IPOs

 The CEO and co-founder of Lemonade has declared young IPOs better for the long term viability of new technology businesses because it prevents them getting stuck in a state of ‘protracted adolescence,’ comforted by the ‘cocoon’ of private equity.

-PREMIUM: Partnering with insurtechs enables companies to accelerate their agendas, the top strategic challenge the insurance market is facing today.
-As companies adapt to the necessity of digital first, corporate start-up partnerships provide the…
+Partnering with insurtechs enables companies to accelerate their agendas, the top strategic challenge the insurance market is facing today.
+As companies adapt to the necessity of digital first, corporate start-up partnerships provide the opportunity for…